-Dominion, the state's largest electricity supplier, will receive approximately \$76 million from customers for meeting the RPS goal in 2010.
+Dominion, the state's largest electricity supplier, will receive approximately \$76 million from customers between 2011 and 2013 for meeting the RPS goal in 2010.

 The company did so mostly with old, out-ofstate energy, and with zero wind or solar power.